ShrutiDiwan1403/Adidas_Samba_Business_Case_Study-/README.md

-# Adidas_Samba_Business_Case_Study
-How Adidas Turned the Samba into a Global Data-Driven Fashion Icon
+# How Adidas Turned the Samba into a Global Data-Driven Fashion Icon

 # 📊 Business Case Study: How Adidas Turned the Samba into a Global Data-Driven Fashion Icon

-## 👟 Introduction
+## Introduction 👟

 While browsing a shoe store at the mall recently, a striking observation emerged: nearly everyone was reaching for a pair of **Adidas Sambas**.
 This moment wasn't just anecdotal—it highlighted a deeper shift.